-Figure 5-9 Draw the Schedule
+Figure 5-10 Draw the Schedule

-- II.
-Click the Apply button to validate the settings. - Step 3 (Optional) If the settings can also be used to other channels, click Copy, and then choose the channel to which you want to copy. - Step 4 Click Apply to save the settings.
+II.
+Click the Apply button to validate the settings.

+Step 3 (Optional) If the settings can also be used to other channels, click Copy, and then choose the channel to which you want to copy.

-Figure 5-10 Copy Schedule to Other Channels
+Figure 5-11 Copy Schedule to Other Channels

-5.3 Configuring Motion Detection Recording
+5.3 Configuring Motion Detection Recording and Capture

-Follow the steps to set the motion detection.
-In the live view mode, once a motion detection event takes place, the NVR can analyze it and take alarm response actions.
+Follow the steps to set the motion detection parameters.
+In the live view mode, once a motion detection event takes place, the NVR can analyze it and do many actions to handle it.
 Enabling motion detection function can trigger certain channels to start recording, or trigger full screen monitoring, audio warning, notify the surveillance center and so on.
 In this chapter, you can follow the steps to schedule a record which triggered by the detected motion.